 Buying a house isn’t an easy process.
-Not only does it involve searching for the house of your dreams that a) has enough room for you and your family, b) is within your price range, and c) is located near your job, it’s also never guaranteed that you’ll even be able to close on it.
+Not only does it involve searching for the house of your dreams that a) has enough room for you and your family, b) is within your price range, and c) is located near your job, but it’s also never guaranteed that you’ll even be able to close on it.
 Why?
-Because of a number known as your credit score.
+Because a number is known as your credit score.

 If you’re not already acquainted with this mysterious number, then it’s time you should be.
-Your credit score, which is acquired based off of your financial history, can make or break the home buying process.
+Your credit score, which is acquired based on your financial history, can make or break the home buying process.
 If you’re planning on buying a house either in the near or far future, tune in.

 Here’s why excellent credit is crucial to the home buying or refinancing process: